Overcome hiring a PR firm mistake #1

 Here are three situations where your company is hiring a PR firm too soon:

 If you haven’t launched a product or it’s not available yet for members of the media to try, you may be hiring a PR firm too soon.
 Having a product for a reporter to touch and try adds credibility to the product and the company.
 Otherwise, it may seem as though the company and PR firm are misleading the media.
-It’s also important to have a product ready for customers to order from the PR vs. a product they won't think about ever again.
+It’s also important to have a product ready for customers to order as soon as they see it; otherwise they may not think about ever again.

-You shouldn't spend money advertising a product/service that doesn't exist and that you can't buy, so you shouldn't *usually• create too much advance or premature PR either.
+You wouldn't spend a ton of money advertising a product/service that doesn't exist and that you can't deliver, so, in general, you shouldn't put too much effort into premature PR, either.

 Having a budget in place before reaching out to a PR firm is important as well.
-That way you are prepared to receive a proposal from the firm.
-Too often when a company approaches us about our services, they are surprised when they hear pricing for the scope of the campaign.
-They haven’t researched and planned for the PR expense.
+That way, you're prepared to receive a proposal from the firm.
+Too often, when a company approaches us about our services, they're surprised when they hear pricing for the scope of the campaign.
+That's because they haven’t researched and planned for the expense their PR goals indicate.

-At times, directors of PR or marketing at a company pull the PR trigger too soon – before they have funding secured for a campaign.
-Then, when the first invoice comes, the company can’t pay in a timely manner because they haven’t secured adequate funds.
+At times, PR and marketing directors at a company pull the PR trigger too soon – before they have funding secured for a campaign.
+Then, when the first invoice comes, the company can’t pay in a timely manner because they don't have access to adequate funds.

 Being prepared before your company hires a PR firm is necessary for launching a successful PR campaign.
-As a CEO, marketing director or communication director, you must take preliminary steps before you hire a PR firm.
-Otherwise, you’re hiring a PR firm too soon.
-Follow the three steps above and be sure to read Axia Public Relations’ free guide Maximizing Your Public Relations Investment before you begin your PR campaign.
+As a CEO, marketing director, or communications director, you must take preliminary steps before you hire a PR firm.
+Otherwise, you’re hiring too soon.
+Avoid the three pitfalls above and be sure to read Axia Public Relations’ free guide Maximizing Your Public Relations Investment before you begin your PR campaign.